 We have no real knowledge of my father’s route home although some of the family anecdotes suggest he was on the Long March.
 His Liberation Questionnaire mentions an escape attempt on the first day of the march in January 1945 at Gleiwitz [now Gliwice], but that he was re-arrested by German Feldwebel, and presumably remained on the Long March thereafter.

 Norman Gibbs’ diary contains a wealth of new information about his captivity and Long March (see following pages).

-George Hawkins was liberated after he met with the advancing American army three months later on 24th April 1945 in Roding, Bavaria.
+George Hawkins was liberated after he met with the advancing American army on 24th April 1945 in Roding, Bavaria.